Vardhan-225/Amoskys/docs/WHAT_WE_BUILT.md

-# What We Built: InfraSpectre Evolution Story
+# What We Built: Amoskys Evolution Story

 ## Vision: From Concept to Foundation

-InfraSpectre began as an ambitious idea to create a next-generation infrastructure monitoring system that could detect subtle security threats and performance anomalies through intelligent network analysis.
+Amoskys began as an ambitious idea to create a next-generation infrastructure monitoring system that could detect subtle security threats and performance anomalies through intelligent network analysis.
 What started as a host-based monitor evolved into something far more powerful: a universal detection framework ready for AI-driven analysis.

 ## The Journey: Three Phases of Evolution